aignas/rules_python/docs/sphinx/pypi-dependencies.md

 This does not mean that `rules_python` is fetching the wheels eagerly, but it rather means that it is calling the PyPI server to get the Simple API response to get the list of all available source and wheel distributions.
+If you see `bazel` selecting the wrong distributions (you can always inspect the `MODULE.bazel.lock` file for the resolved URLs), then it means that there could be stale items in the bazel downloader cache.
+This is likely a bug in `rules_python` (please raise a ticket) and to workaround it do `bazel clean --expunge --async`.

 Once it has got all of the available distributions, it will select the right ones depending on the `sha256` values in your `requirements_lock.txt` file.
 The compatible distribution URLs will be then written to the `MODULE.bazel.lock` file.
-Currently users wishing to use the lock file with `rules_python` with this feature have to set an environment variable `RULES_PYTHON_OS_ARCH_LOCK_FILE=0` which will become default in the next release.

 Fetching the distribution information from the PyPI allows `rules_python` to know which `whl` should be used on which target platform and it will determine